 Recommended Programs of Study

-The Public Education Department (PED), College and Career Readiness Bureau (CCRB), has formally adopted seven Career Technical Education (CTE) programs of study.
+The Public Education Department (PED), College and Career Readiness Bureau (CCRB), has formally adopted several Career Technical Education (CTE) programs of study.
+Below you will find a list of the Approved Programs of Study in the 16 Career Clusters.
 These programs help schools strengthen career technical education statewide.
 We encourage you to begin using them as part of your comprehensive career technical education curriculum.
 Contact your Perkins coach for any assistance you may need.

 - Approved Programs of Study